Healing is possible, even when the past feels stuck in the present.

 What is EMDR?

 Eye Movement Desensitization and Reprocessing (EMDR) is a highly effective, evidence-based therapy for trauma, PTSD, anxiety, and more.
-Unlike traditional talk therapy, EMDR helps your brain access its natural healing processes through something called bilateral stimulation — gentle, rhythmic movements (like eye movements, tapping, or sounds) that activate both sides of the brain.
+Unlike traditional talk therapy, EMDR helps your brain access its natural healing processes through something called bilateral stimulation, gentle, rhythmic movements (like eye movements, tapping, or sounds) that activate both sides of the brain.

-When we experience trauma, distressing memories can become "stuck" — stored in a way that makes them feel just as upsetting today as when they first happened.
 EMDR helps the brain reprocess these memories, allowing you to make sense of what happened without being emotionally hijacked by it.
 Over time, the emotional charge softens, and you’re able to hold more adaptive, balanced beliefs about yourself and your experiences.

 You don’t have to retell every detail of your trauma to heal.
-EMDR allows your brain to do the work it was designed to do — process, integrate, and release what’s been trapped, so you can move forward with greater ease.
+EMDR allows your brain to do the work it was designed to do: process, integrate, and release what’s been trapped, so you can move forward with greater ease.

 EMDR can help you…